Careers in Earth and Environmental Science

 What is Earth and Environmental Science?

-Earth and Environmental Science is a discipline in the life sciences research environmental and health problems both human and eco systems to determine their causes and come up with solutions.
-They investigate issues like mysterious deformations in frogs, unexplained cancer occurrences in a neighborhood, or disease in the former asbestos mining towns.
+Earth and Environmental Science is a discipline in the natural sciences that will research environmental and health problems both human and eco systems to determine their causes and suggest solutions.
+They investigate issues like mysterious deformations in frog physiology, unexplained cancer occurrences in a neighborhood, or disease in the former asbestos mining towns.

 Where would an Environmental Scientist Work?

 Environmental scientists work in offices and laboratories.
 While some may gather data and monitor conditions in the field, this is more likely to be done by technicians.
-Those who do work in the field may find it demanding, and work in all kinds of weather.
+Those who do work in the field understand that it can be physically demanding, and work in all kinds of weather.
 Travel to client sites or conferences may be required.
 Most environmental scientists work full time.
 They may work long or irregular hours in the field.
 The main theme for all careers in Earth and Environmental Studies, is a passion for Science.

 How much can an Environmental Scientist expect to earn?